 - The major plan must include a final assessment, which can take the form of a class or a project.
-This assessment must be appropriate for a College of Arts and Sciences major.
 The final assessment plan must be submitted by the second half of the junior year, and the assessment itself must be evaluated by the student’s committee at the end of the senior year.

 - All University Curriculum requirements must be completed, outside the major.

-- All College of Arts and Sciences Curriculum requirements must be completed, outside the major.
+- Students in the College of Arts and Sciences must complete the foreign language requirement.